acotterson/TextEditor5001/README.md

 ## Description

-This application will allow the user to manage the backend portion of their social network through internal APIs.
+This application will allow the user to edit text online and have it saved even if offline.
+The user can also install the application locally if desired.

 ## Table of Contents